J Crew website crashes after Meghan Markle Invictus Games appearance

 “Princess Meghan power,” a third comment read.

-At the time of writing this article, the J Crew website was still down.
+At the time of writing, the J Crew website was still down.

 Meghan arrived at the Invictus Games on Tuesday 12 September, joining Prince Harry who flew to Dusseldorf after a quick visit to the UK on the eve of Queen Elizabeth’s death anniversary last week.